jsigee87/personal-website/content/technical/python-linting.md

 # or
 black directory/
 ```

+When you run Black on a file it formats it for you to its preferred format, no questions asked.
+This means your source code file will be changed, and you will get no error report!

 I would love to hear opinions on Black if anyone is using it!
 Feel free to email me (johnsigmon@gmail.com).